How do I know I am saved?

 Are you assured of your salvation and if so, how do you know you're truly saved?
-Should you worry about assurance?
+Should you worry about heaven?
 At the heart of these questions is the interplay between the objective truth of Scripture about the securing and security of your salvation versus the subjective experience of your feelings and fruit of salvation in your life.
 Assurance is the confident realization that your salvation is secure.

-When the topic of "how do I know that I am saved" comes up with your adult children or other believers you may hear statements like, “No one can know for sure they are saved,” or “There are people who think they are saved but aren’t,” or ”If you are saved it doesn’t matter how you live,” or “You can save yourself through hard work and being good.”
+When the topic of "how do I know that I am saved" comes up with your adult children or other believers, you may hear statements like, “No one can know for sure they are saved,” or “There are people who think they are saved but aren’t,” or ”If you are saved it doesn’t matter how you live,” or “You can save yourself through hard work and being good.”

-You know you’ve asked Christ to be your Saviour but sometimes you’re unsure if you’re saved.
+You know you’ve asked Christ to be your Saviour but sometimes you’re unsure if you’re truly saved.
 You doubt your sincerity, your faith, and the truth of Scripture at times.
 You ponder your failures as a Christian and wonder whether you were ever saved at all.
 Theologically you believe once you are saved nothing can separate you from Christ, but experientially you aren’t so confident you'll go to heaven.

 Assurance is attainable since Paul wrote he was “...convinced that nothing can ever separate us from God’s love” (Romans 8:38).
 In spite of the afflictions and tribulations he experienced Paul was confident as he spoke of the crown of righteousness waiting for him (2 Timothy 4:8).